r-amat11/Celeste-Classic/README.md

 # CelesteClassic

-Game developed using C++ with OpenGL libraries.
+Game developed using C++ with GLM libraries.

 To try the game execute /bin/Celeste.exe.